 Dutch freelance war reporter Marcel van der Steen has already worked in many places, including Syria and Iraq, to visualize the impact of war.
 In March 2022, he went to Ukraine to report for the first time after which he returned to the Netherlands.
-Now a month and a half later, he decided to go back to Odessa, but before leaving, he stopped by Free Press Unlimited to pick up bulletproof vests and a helmet.
+Now a month and a half later, he decided to go back to Odessa, but before leaving, he stopped by Free Press Unlimited to pick up two ballistic vests and a helmet.

 Carrying this heavy protective gear for himself and his fixer (local contact who helps with on-the ground arrangements), Marcel van der Steen left for Odessa, Ukraine.
 Free Press Unlimited spoke to him two days after his arrival via Zoom.
 “You notice less of the impact of war here.
 The atmosphere in Odessa is lively, even though there are of course no tourists, only journalists and aid workers.
 There are many people on the streets, and everywhere the blue and yellow flag hangs in the streets.
 People carefully take a seat on a terrace, and the curfew has been moved from 9 to 11 p.m.
 It is quite relaxed in this city, but at the same time the war is still very close and the threat remains.”

 The quietness in the city turns out to be misleading indeed.
 Two days later, van der Steen tells us that around 11 Russian missile attacks took place in the outskirts of Odessa.
 What the goal was is not yet clear, but that the war is never really far away, definitely is.